anatawa12/sai/readme.md

 A fork of Rhino for fixRTM.

+## Warning about the API Stability

+This project may make breaking changes every time.
+Please be careful to upgrade version of this.

 ## Differences between Sai and Rhino

 - Make similar to Nashorn, a ECMAScript runtime by OpenJDK